snstac/pytak/README.rst

 Alternative Installation
 ========================

-(you should really install from an OS package above!)

 You can install from PyPI or from source.
-Both of these methods will require additional OS libraries:
+Both of these methods will require additional OS libraries.

 Install LibFFI on Ubuntu::